CLAPA & Research

 We believe patient and public involvement (called ‘PPI’) in research is absolutely vital to make sure the right things are being studied in the right way, and we have been thrilled at the commitment of research teams in recent years to involving the cleft community at all stages of their work.

 This section of the website goes through how people in the cleft community can get involved with research, both as a participant, and as part of a team evaluating how the research is designed in the first place.
-It also goes through how CLAPA can help researchers with publicising their projects and making them more accessible to the cleft community.
+It also goes through how CLAPA can help researchers with involving patients and carers throughout the research process and with publicising their projects and making them more accessible to the cleft community.

 This section of the website was put together with the help of Dr Jules Scott, Consultant Orthodontist and Lead Clinician for cleft lip and palate at Plymouth Hospital.
 Many thanks to her and the other health and research professionals who made this section possible.